Minor in Genetics (Non-Teaching)

 Plant Breeding & Genetics (3)

-Principles of Animal Breeding and Genetics (3)
+Principles of Animal Genetics (3)

 Biochemistry & Molecular Biology Methods (3)